Special Collections and Subjects at the Livingston County Historian’s Office

 Organization, Business, Government, and Institution Collections and Subjects

 Extent 1.8 linear feet

 Date Range c.
 1964-2017 (bulk 1982-2005)

-Abstract This collection comprises photographs, a scrapbook, annual reports, and one guestbook, created by the Center for Nursing and Rehabilitation and the Director and Administrator (1992-2018) of the CNR, Franklin N. Bassett.
+Abstract This collection comprises photographs, a scrapbook, annual reports, and one guestbook, created by the Livingston County Center for Nursing and Rehabilitation (CNR) and the director and administrator (1992-2018) of the CNR, Franklin N. Bassett.
 The facility was formerly known as the Livingston County Infirmary (located in Geneseo, Livingston County, NY) and the Skilled Nursing Facility (Geneseo and Mt.
 Morris, NY).
-The photographs document the daily life of residents but primarily are concerned with special events, outings, and holiday activities.
+The photographs document the daily life of residents, but primarily are concerned with special events, outings, and holiday activities.
 Portraits and snapshots also include residents’ families, visiting groups, and staff.
 Most images are from the Geneseo location on Millennium Drive, though one album contains images from the Mt.
 Morris Campus Skilled Nursing Facility.
 One photograph album details the construction of the new Center for Nursing and Rehabilitation on Murray Hill, Mt.
 Morris, New York.
 Additionally included is the Certificate of Need Application, 2002.
 The scrapbooks cover progress and news items about the Skilled Nursing Facility and CNR, as well as Frank Bassett’s tenure as director.

 Craig Colony Records

 Extent 11 cubic feet

 Abstract These documents were created and collected mainly by the New York State institution known over time as Craig Colony for Epileptics, Craig Colony and Hospital, and the Craig Developmental Center, located in Sonyea, Livingston County, New York.
 Records were also created and collected by employees and other parties associated with Craig Colony and the Craig Colony and Hospital State School of Nursing.